jampp/geeks/_src/_posts/2016-08-01-mobile-fraud.markdown

 ![Graph 1]({{ site.url }}/assets/images/fraud/top_cpr_clicks.png){: .center-image }

 Similar to the metric explained before, we compare geoIP regional mismatches between different actions, comparing across impressions, clicks, installs and events.
-This metric is expected to uncover only few discrepancies because, as we mentioned before, masking an IP in a request is a difficult task and filtering invalid traffic this way is a common industry practice.
+This metric is expected to uncover only a few discrepancies because, as we mentioned before, masking an IP in a request is a difficult task and filtering invalid traffic this way is a common industry practice.
 In our experience, this ratio is rarely "unusual", having average differences of the order of 0.7%.
 The following histogram shows  geographical average mismatches at the publisher and campaign levels.
 A sample of 20k click-installs was used for this analysis.

 ![Graph 2]({{ site.url }}/assets/images/fraud/geo_delta_click_install_july.png){: .center-image }